yashmanne/Benning_Simple/README.md

 4. Run other lab experiments while files download.
 (It can take close to an hour)

 ## Running SIMPLE
 1. Once all the files have transferred, download [Simple](https://github.com/wacguy/Simple) to your desktop and unzip.
-Go to the `simple_variables.sh` file and change the `line` variable from “EMS” to your desired sample name as done for the `lineName` variable above.
+Rename the folder as `Simple` instead of `Simple-master`.
+Go to the `simple_variables.sh` file under `Simple/scripts/` and change the `line` variable from “EMS” to your desired sample name as done for the `lineName` variable above.
 2. Next, copy all files in the output folder to the the `Simple/output` folder.
 3. Now, in `Simple/scripts/`, replace the `simple.sh` with the `simple.sh` file present in the `scripts` folder of this repository: